choosehappy/TraitHorizon/README.md

 # TraitHorizon

-**TraitHorizon** is a web application designed for visualizing images alongside arbitrary numerical features.
-The application pairs a parallel coordinate plot with a data table to provide an interactive interface for exploring the data.
+**TraitHorizon** is a Flask application designed for visualizing images alongside arbitrary numerical features.
+It combines a parallel coordinate plot with a data table to provide an interactive interface for exploring your data.

 ![TraitHorizon Screenshot](docs/source/_static/images/TH_screenshot.png)